"...her sign language classes are fantastic. She's full of energy, knowledgeable, and a very talented musician."

 Signing "Awesome!" for himself.

-Watch how this toddler, another class student is expressing his enthusiasm for his truly awesome drumming!
+Watch how this toddler, another student is expressing his enthusiasm for his truly awesome drumming!
 We use this simpler version of "awesome"to allow for babies' motor skill levels.

 Signing "More" & "Please".

 Now watch the same toddler using his signs and manners to get more Icecream.
 (Motivation!)
 Sign is a great way to support manners.
 Please & Thank you are wonderful signs to use early on.

 They are learning at a rate we couldn't even imagine.
 And they have many things to say, or ask for.
 Teaching infants to to communicate with sign, before their verbal skills are developed enough to express themselves well, empowers children with stronger, and more expressive communication skills, and increases the parent-infant bond.
 Signing also make us better, more intentional communicators with our babies.